Dickinson-COMP-491-492/website/docs/01-BlogSlackWikiGit.md

 #### Tasks:

-1. Skim over the [What is Slack?](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-) page to familiarize yourself with the Slack Basics.
-You don't have to get everything... just get the idea.
+1. Skim the [What is Slack?](https://get.slack.help/hc/en-us/articles/115004071768-What-is-Slack-) page and watch the video (1:13) to familiarize yourself with the Slack.
-2. Use this link [comp491.slack.com/signup](https://comp491.slack.com/signup) to sign up directly for our course Slack Workspace.
+2. Use this link [comp491.slack.com/signup](https://comp491.slack.com/signup) to sign up directly for the COMP491 Slack Workspace.
 3. [Edit Your Profile](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile) to include at least your first and last name.
 You can also upload a photo or avatar if you'd like.
-4. Using the links in the [Work in Channels Topic](https://get.slack.help/hc/en-us/categories/200111606) page do the following:
+4. Using the links on the [Using Slack](https://get.slack.help/hc/en-us/categories/200111606) page do the following:
-   - Join the #tipsandtechniques and #sample-live-log channels.
+   - Join the #sample-live-log and #tips-and-techniques channel.
    - Create a private channel using your name.
-   - Set the purpose of your channel.
+   - Set the description of your channel.
-5. Using the links in the [Send Messages Topic](https://get.slack.help/hc/en-us/categories/200111606#send-messages) do the following:
+5. Using the links on the [Using Slack](https://get.slack.help/hc/en-us/categories/200111606) page do the following:
    - Post a message to the #general channel.
    - Edit the message you just posted.
    - Star your private channel and note where your starred channels appear.
-   - Star a message in the #tipsandtechniques channel. and note where your starred messages appear.
+   - Star a message in the #general channel channel and note where your starred messages appear.
+   - Unstar the message you just starred.
    - Add a reaction to a message in the #general channel.
    - Team up with a classmate or two:
      - Mention another member in a message in the #general channel.
      - Find the list of your mentions and reactions.
      - Send a direct message to someone.
      - Reply to a direct message from someone.
+     - Start a huddle with someone from a direct message.
-6. Using the Slack search bar (top right) do the following:
+6. Using the Slack search feature do the following:
-   - Find and star my message that talks about "wiki formatting"
+   - Find and star the message that talks about "wiki formatting codes"
-   - Find and star my message that talks about "adding a wiki page"
+   - Find and star the message that talks about "adding a wiki page"

 ### GitHub